vncore/tmp/SECURITY.md

 | 1.x   | :white_check_mark: |
 ## Reporting a Vulnerability

-If you discover a security vulnerability within S-Cart ecommerce, please send an e-mail to Vncore Team via vncore.net@gmail.com.
+If you discover a security vulnerability within Vncore ecommerce, please send an e-mail to Vncore Team via vncore.net@gmail.com.
 All security vulnerabilities will be promptly addressed.